 - 1. Before felling, inspect tree.
 Make sure there are no dead limbs or branches that may fall on you.
 Study natural lean of tree, location of larger branches, and wind direction.
 This will help you judge which way tree will fall. - 2.
-Clear work area around tree. - 3.
-Plan and clear a retreat path before felling.
-Make retreat path opposite to planned direction of fall of tree and at 45° angle (see Figure 10). - 4.
-Remove dirt, stones, loose bark, nails, staples, and wire from tree where you will make felling cuts. - Stay on uphill side when felling tree.
-Tree could roll or slide downhill after falling.
+Clear work area around tree. - Plan and clear a retreat path before felling.
+Make retreat path opposite to planned direction of fall of tree and at 45° angle (see Figure 7).